Meet Jon

 My name is Jon Tidy.
 I am a psychological coach and trained Gestalt psychotherapist.
-My previous career was in finance, where I spent twenty-five years as a trader, broker, and manager.
+My previous career was in finance, where I spent nearly three decades as a trader, broker, and manager — moving through New York, Tokyo and Singapore before eventually returning to London.
 I am in my fifties, a father of four, and I live in London.

 I began by training in Gestalt psychotherapy, which required being in therapy myself as well as engaging in demanding experiential group work.
 During that period I began to recognise how much of my life I had spent hiding in plain sight.
 Despite a fortunate childhood, I had been beset by a persistent lack of self-worth, and had found effective ways to mask it.
 In the workplace this often meant conforming to systemic norms through male bravado, posturing, shouting louder than the next person, and turning a blind eye to the bullying tendencies of others — and in doing so becoming complicit.
 I also had to admit that these adaptive traits came easily to me, which allowed me to maintain a convincing sense of competence and commitment long after I had mentally begun to move on.